Undergraduate: University of Texas at Austin, 1997

 What made your medical school the right fit for you?

 The same way you choose friends; you just know.
 University of Texas Southwestern Medical School made me believe they sincerely cared for me as a person and a student.
-During the interview period, they took us in a bus tour of the city, showed us places we could live, and things we could do.
+During the interview period, they took us on a bus tour of the city, showed us places we could live, and things we could do.
 The deans of the medical school, Jim Wagner, Barbara Waller, and Byron Cryer, knew our names on the day of the interview, and still knew them on the first day of class!
-The deans genuinely cared for each of us and to this day we still keep in touch.
+The deans genuinely cared for each of us, and to this day, we still keep in touch.

 What kind of financial aid did you need to pay for medical school?